 I remember we started to muster for the perimeter sweep.
 I always think about it being closer to around 0900 for some reason... things can just blend together at times.
 By then most everyone knew that our 3rd SPS Ops Officer, Captain Maisey, was killed in action.

-Captain Strones was yelling that we were going to begin a perimeter sweep.
+About then, Captain Strones began yelling that we were going to begin a perimeter sweep.
 There were a whole lot of men coming forward to join in.
 Capt Strones, I think, had us move in front of Bunker Hill-10, on the North side, and started us moving east in a sweep to capture or kill the hiding enemy that wouldn't surrender.
-It seemed crazy... really crazy.
+It seemed crazy...really crazy.

-I think we had started the perimeter sweep around 1100-1200-ish, moving east in a perimeter sweep line of about 25-40 of us, we were a solid team...nobody left the area...we were advancing and nervous...carrying our weapons forward ready to engage anything in a split second.
+I think we had started the perimeter sweep around 1100-1200-ish, moving east in a perimeter sweep line of about 25-40 of us, we were a solid team...nobody left the area... we were advancing and nervous...carrying our weapons forward ready to engage anything in a split second.
 I don't remember any army guys in that perimeter sweep.
 I do remember we were all just so happy to be alive.
 I felt like I'd already been through hell once, earlier, and I thought, this isn't bad.
 There were several groups moving in a meandering line of sorts, and we were near each other.
 We just sort of continued moving eastward, staying sort of abreast of each other.
 And it was working.
 The perimeter sweep continued at a very slow and organized pace, and it was thorough and I thought, professional.

 Occasionally the perimeter sweep line halted while someone checked something out; usually, discovering another dead body or wounded VC or NVA.
 All the while, there were dead bodies just everywhere in the open and bush, and several were just blown apart, really.
 The line would continue forward, and I thought it was executed with great precision.
 Nobody would get out in front of anybody else on the line.
 Prisoners were captured, but I didn't see any prisoners taken at that time, although there was a whole bunch of stuff going on...people moving behind us, dealing with whatever was found by the line; enemy wounded, dead, explosives, EOD requirements, or Intel and such.
 Still, the perimeter sweep was always very professional and the NCOs kept it that way.

-There were still a lot of SP guys in the perimeter sweep next to and near me.
+There were a lot of SP guys in the perimeter sweep next to and near me.
 If the line had a break in it because of terrain or discoveries, the line halted until whatever the problem was, was dealt with or delegated.
 There were also growing numbers of VC and NVA wounded, and you couldn't tell if some were faking it or not.
 One VC was found and it looked like he had committed suicide.
-Nevertheless, surviving enemy were searched really carefully, with an eye toward bobby-traps, and thoroughly for weapons and Intel.
+Nevertheless, surviving enemy were searched really carefully, with an eye toward booby-traps, and thoroughly for weapons and Intel.
 Enemy wounded and POWs were turned over to the trailing QCs, but I don't' remember seeing any QCs join us as a part of the perimeter sweep.
 It would have been handy if they had, even if it was as a prisoner translator encouraging the enemy to surrender.
-I saw one of our guys with a M-16 near another SP with an M-60 suddenly get hit and go down.
-The battle went on.
-Never found out what happened to him.